AleksAllav/detectEyesColor/README.md

 3. The searching the iris on the eye:

 Iris search uses another method.
 Firstly, the function converts eye's image to grayscale with using bilateralFilter (this method showed best results on tests).
 Secondly, circles are searched by method cv2.HoughCircles().
-Tham function creates mask, finds the minimal bounding rect for every circle and returns croped masked data.
+Than the function creates mask, finds the minimal bounding rect for every circle and returns cropped masked data.

 4. The detecting dominant color on the iris:

 The detecting dominant color is performed by using the sklearn.cluster KMeans package.

-## Examples current perfoming
+## Examples current performing

 Good examples: